 Of all of the strategies I’ve used with the kids I’ve taught, close reading has been the most effective at helping my students with reading comprehension.
 Why is that?
-Well, I believe it teaches children to not just read the words and get surface level understandings, but rather, it requires engagement and high level thinking.
-Today, I’d like to revisit the close reading process with hopes that these tips might provide support as many approach end of year assessments.
+I believe it teaches children to not just read the words and get surface level understandings.
+Rather, it requires engagement and high level thinking.
+In this post, I will share the close reading process.
+I hope that these tips might provide support as many approach end of year assessments.

 What is Close Reading?